Jameis Winston Player Prop Bets for NFL Week 7 | New Orleans vs. Seattle 10/25/2021

 Season Stats

+- Winston has 892 passing yards (178.4 ypg) to lead New Orleans, completing 60.3% of his throws and tossing 12 touchdown passes with three interceptions this season.

-- He has tacked on 86 rushing yards on 20 carries with one touchdown, averaging 17.2 yards per game.
+- He has tacked on 86 rushing yards on 20 carries (plus one touchdown), averaging 17.2 yards per game.

-- The Saints have run 43.5% passing plays and 56.5% rushing plays this season.
-They rank 21st in the NFL in scoring.
+- The Saints, who rank 21st in the NFL in points scored, have attempted a pass 43.5% of the time while running the football 56.5% of the time.

 - Winston has thrown 15 passes in the red zone this season, 35.7% of his team's red zone plays.